Sow Thistle, Common

 Family: Asteraceae

 Plant Description: Annual with hollow stems and milky sap, to 120 cm high with spiny-toothed leaves 7-20 cm long, alternate.
-Petioles with a pair of pointed basal “ears,” margins lobed and sharp-toothed.
+Petioles (leaf stalks) with a pair of pointed basal “ears,” margins lobed and sharp-toothed.
 All flowers look like ray flowers, yellow, but with five lobes.
-Heads corymbose clustered, 1.5-2.8 cm wide, ligulae.
+Heads corymbose clustered, 1.5-2.8 cm wide, ligulate.

-Field Identification: the two sow thistle species are distinguished by their achenes (seed).
-Petioles base pairs on S. asper are more or less rounded, where as those of S. oleraceus are pointed.
+Field Identification: Has the typical puffball seedpod most associated with dandelions.
+The two sow thistle species are distinguished by their achenes (seeds).
+Also, petiole base pairs on S. asper are more or less rounded, whereas those of S. oleraceus are pointed.

-Occurrence: Frequent on various soils in fields, waste places, prairies, and openings.
-A pest weed in yards and fields.
+Occurrence: Frequent on various soils in fields, waste places, prairies, and open areas.
+Considered a pest weed in yards and fields.

-Bloom Period: Year-round, but peak during Spring and Summer
+Bloom Period: Year-round, but peaks during Spring and Summer.

 Plant Use: Goldfinches eat the seeds.